Our Clients |

 There are reasons to select a translation source based on individual translation requirements.

-Bulk translation brokers these days commonly send your Japanese documents to China or India to be translated from Japanese to English.
+Bulk translation brokers in the US these days commonly send your Japanese documents to China to be translated from Japanese to English.
 This does not bode well for the quality of the translations you will be sold, as discussed in an article on third-language translators.
 And if you ask the bulk translation broker to provide a certification of translation accuracy, you should remember that, as we have seen numerous times with Japanese-to-English translated documents used in depositions, there is no reason to expect that a document with a certification of accuracy will be any better quality because of an attached letter of certification.
 The letter is a mere formality and is yet another act of faith on the part of the translation broker.

 The telephone or email can be your friend.